So, just why do we eat turkey at Christmas time?

 Recent research shows that today the average worker will need to toil for around 1.5 hours to afford a turkey, but as late as the 1930s it would have cost the average weeks wages to buy one.

-According to the British Poultry Council more than 15 million turkeys are killed every year – 9 million of those for the Christmas season alone.
+According to the British Poultry Council more than 15 million turkeys are killed every year – nine million of those for the Christmas season alone.

-However that figure pales by comparison to the fact that in the U.S.A three hundred million turkeys meet their fate each year – mainly for Christmas and Thanksgiving.
+However, that figure pales by comparison to the fact that in the US, three hundred million turkeys meet their fate each year – mainly for Christmas and Thanksgiving.

 But outside of Ireland, Britain and America, turkey is not the favoured roast for Christmas Day.